Best Games With SLI Support

 Fallout 4

 This long-awaited sequel in the critically acclaimed Fallout series didn’t enjoy as positive a reception as we had hoped for.
-Still, to say that this game isn’t good or that it doesn’t look good would be very unfair.
+Still, to say that this game isn’t good or that it doesn’t appear impressive would be very unfair.

-Although at release Fallout 4 had its fair share of SLI-related issues and took some time to receive good support for it, its developers ultimately achieved the desired FPS increase.
+Although at release Fallout 4 had its fair share of SLI-related issues and took some time to receive adequate support for it, its developers ultimately achieved the desired FPS increase.

 Dishonorable Mentions

-The existence of sections like this is probably the biggest sign that SLI is dead and buried.
-In this section, we have listed games where there have actually been reports of an FPS decrease.
+The existence of sections like this is probably the biggest indication that SLI is dead and buried.
+In this section, we have listed games where there have actually been reports of a frame rate reduction.
 That’s right, two GPUs in SLI mode perform worse than one.

-In no particular order, these are the games that you should only run on a single GPU.
+In no particular order, these are the games that you should only run on a solitary GPU.

 Rainbow Six Siege